In Ukraine’s Carpathian Mountains, tens of thousands find refuge from war

 Respite last Saturday was a pot of tea and chocolate cake for Viktoria Hlazova, 80, well-known in Kyiv’s cinema scene as the producer of 28 films spanning Ukraine’s Soviet and independent eras.

-She had first come to Kryvorivyna years ago to shoot a film.
+She had first come to Kryvorivnya years ago to shoot a film.
 Instead, she said she found God.
 Ivan Rybaruk, the village’s priest, baptized her.
 She chose her driver as her godfather, even though he is much younger.

 Life in Kyiv had gotten harder before the war, though.
 Old age and illnesses claimed friends.
 She suffered a stroke, which made walking and talking difficult.
 Then Russia invaded eastern Ukraine in 2014, and Russian speakers like her felt ashamed.